mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### Validate Query Responses

-The XML Parser class assist you in validating query responses from MX through the help of the `isQueryXmlResponseValid` function.
-You can pass in the response XML from MX and if the XML is error free it will return `true` if there is an error it will return `false`.
+The XML Parser class assist you in validating query responses from MXMS through the help of the `isQueryXmlResponseValid` function.
+You can pass in the response XML from MXMS and if the XML is error free it will return `true` if there is an error it will return `false`.

 For Example: